Privacy Notice for Automated Income Stream Reviews

 What we collect

-We collect information about these income stream products:
+We collect information about all of these income stream products:

 - account-based pensions, or allocated pensions